turbomaze/untemplate/README.md

 - they can appear anywhere on the page, all occurrences at different levels of nesting
 - robust to unexpected additions / removals of textnodes in the DOM
 - all `{{ property }}` captures are optional to simplify template creation
-- can mark DOM nodes in the template as optionally occurring
+- can mark DOM nodes in the template as "optional", which means they don't need to occur for the template to match
 - can have nested optional DOM nodes
 - can deduce the optimal template given a list of dom nodes